Rita Hayworth: Early life

 In 1931, Eduardo Cansino partnered with his 12-year-old daughter to form an act called the Dancing Cansinos.
 Her hair was dyed from brown to black to give her a more mature and "Latin" appearance.
 Since under California law Margarita was too young to work in nightclubs and bars, her father took her with him to work across the border in Tijuana, Mexico.
 In the early 1930s, it was a popular tourist spot for people from Los Angeles.
-Because she was working, Cansino never graduated from high school, but she completed the ninth grade at Hamilton High in Los Angeles.
+Because she was working, Hayworth never graduated from high school, but she completed the ninth grade at Hamilton High in Los Angeles.

-Hayworth later confided to Orson Welles that her father began to sexually abuse her as a child when they were touring together as the Dancing Cansinos.
+Hayworth later told Orson Welles that her father began to sexually abuse her when they were touring together as the Dancing Cansinos.
 Her biographer, Barbara Leaming, wrote that her mother may have been the only person to know of the abuse; she slept in the same bed as her daughter to try to protect her.
-Leaming wrote that the abuse experienced by Hayworth as a young girl contributed to her difficulty in relationships as an adult.
+Leaming wrote that the abuse contributed to Hayworth's difficulty in relationships as an adult.

-Cansino took a bit part in the film Cruz Diablo (1934) at age 16, which led to another bit part in the film In Caliente (1935) with the Mexican actress Dolores del Río.
+Hayworth took a bit part in the film Cruz Diablo (1934) at age 16, which led to another bit part in the film In Caliente (1935) with the Mexican actress Dolores del Río.
 She danced with her father in such nightspots as the Foreign and the Caliente clubs.
-Winfield Sheehan, the head of the Fox Film Corporation, saw her dancing at the Caliente Club and quickly arranged for Hayworth to do a screen test a week later.
-Impressed by her screen persona, Sheehan signed her to a six-month contract at Fox under the name Rita Cansino, the first of two name changes during her film career.
+Winfield Sheehan, the head of the Fox Film Corporation, saw her dancing at the Caliente Club and quickly arranged for her to do a screen test a week later.
+Impressed by her screen persona, Sheehan signed her to a six-month contract at Fox under the name Rita Cansino, the first of two name changes during her career.